testflows/TestFlows-WebSite/source/handbook/index.md

 # Test Flow Control

-The control of the [Flow] of tests allows you to precisely define the order of test execution. **{% testflows %}** allows to write complete test programs and therefore the order of executed tests is defined in your [Python] test program code explicitly.
+The control of the [Flow] of tests allows you to precisely define the order of test execution. **{% testflows %}** allows you to write complete test programs, and therefore the order of executed tests is defined in your [Python] test program code explicitly.

 For example, the following test program defines decorated tests